fieserWolF/ditheridoo/cheatsheet.md

 ## notes: draw-modes

 Can be set in settings window.
-Behaviour if too many colors are used (color-clash):
+Behavior if too many colors are used (color-clash):

 mode | description
 ---|---